MonikaAnanthan/Walmart-Sales-Analysis-using-SQL/README.md

 invoice_id	- Invoice of the sales

-branch	- Branch at which sales city	- The location of the branch customer_type - The type of the customer gender - Gender of the customer making purchase product_line -	Product line of the product unit_price	- The price of each product quantity	- The amount of the product
-VAT - 	The amount of tax on the purchase total - The total cost of the purchase date	- The date on which the purchase time	- The time at which the purchase was made payment_method	- The total amount paid cogs -	Cost Of Goods sold gross_margin_percentage	- Gross margin percentage gross_income	- Gross Income rating	- Rating
+branch	- Branch at which sales

+city	- The location of the branch

+customer_type - The type of the customer

+gender - Gender of the customer making purchase	sold

+product_line -	Product line of the product

+unit_price	- The price of each product

+quantity	- The amount of the product

+VAT - 	The amount of tax on the purchase

+total - The total cost of the purchase

+date	- The date on which the purchase

+time	- The time at which the purchase was made

+payment_method	- The total amount paid

+cogs -	Cost Of Goods sold

+gross_margin_percentage	- Gross margin percentage

+gross_income	- Gross Income

+rating	- Rating

 # Analysis list